 5th Degree Senior Black Sash

-More importantly, my students have achieved some of the highest honors including overall grand champion awards at the Dragon Cup Championship and the international Chinese Martial Arts Championship (ICMAC).
-In 2012, one of my top students, Jerime VanDergriff was promoted to the level of Sifu and charged with running our newest location in San Marcos, CA.
+Over the years, I’ve enjoyed competing in a wide variety of tournaments held both nationally and internationally.
+More importantly, my students have competed and achieved some of the highest honors, including overall grand champion awards at the Dragon Cup Championship and the International Chinese Martial Arts Championship (ICMAC).
+In 2012, one of my top students, Jerime VanDergriff, was promoted to the level of Sifu and charged with running the White Dragon School in San Marcos, CA.

 During my time at White Dragon, I have also developed a passion for traditional Chinese Lion Dance.
 I find lion dancing to be a great blend of physical training and artistic expression.
 Watching our team perform at Lunar New Year celebrations, weddings, and other cultural events, is always a thrill.

 Today, after nearly 25 years of training at White Dragon, I’m so much healthier.
 My asthmatic condition is managed through regular doses of exercise and a healthy diet.
 The days of worrying about cancer recurrence are long gone.
 I attribute much of this to the kung fu lifestyle.
 It has played a major role in helping me to stay fit, strong, and healthy.